jorgechavezpalomino/Booklist/README.md

   `node server.js`

-- Open the host local with the port that youspecified before in your browser
+- Open the host local with the port that you specified earlier in your browser

   `http://localhost:3000/`